r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/my-API-Cheat-sheet.md

       output:
         payload name: payload.sh
         final name  : /tmp/ola/crond

+- **Returns the first 8 characters of a string**<br />
+'If a limit is supplied(10) returns a substring fom the beggining of string until it reaches the limit value'

+      remote_path = "/tmp/ola/payload.sh"
+      parse = remote_path.first(8)

+      output: /tmp/ola

 - **Returns the last 10 characters of a string**<br />
 'If a limit is supplied(10) returns a substring fom the beggining of string until it reaches the limit value'